ibm-cloud-docs/vpc/file_storage_vpc_replication.md

 * [Remove the replication relationship](/docs/vpc?topic=vpc-file-storage-manage-replication) - In this case, you split the two shares apart and create two independent file shares.
 Both shares are read/write accessible and data is no longer synchronized between the two.
 In the [API](/docs/vpc?topic=vpc-file-storage-failover&interface=ui#fs-failover-concepts), this operation is called a replica `split` operation.
 Removing the replica relationship is permanent, you cannot reestablish it between the two shares.
 However, you can create new replicas in the same zone or other zones of the same region.

 Removing the replication relationship or failing over to the replica does not occur when another operation is being performed on the source or replica file share.
 (An example of such an operation is expanding the file share size.)
-The split or failover operations remains pending until the other operation completes.
+The split or failover operation remains pending until the other operation completes.
 {: note}

 ## Use cases
 {: #fs-replication-scenarios}

 You can use replication to address disaster recovery concerns.
-Replication addresses these scenarios:
+The replication addresses these scenarios:

 * Disaster Recovery from an application failure.